soijen/soijen.github.io/_products/en/bags-pouches/canoe-pouch.md

 - pouch
 - aventura
 ---
-This small zippered pouch features a canoeing adventure dog.
-This sturdy 10 oz cotton canvas pouch is a convenient size to fit pens, pencils, envelopes and whatever else you need.
+This zippered pouch features an adventure dog paddling in a canoe.
+This sturdy recycled cotton pouch measures 7.5 x 4.25 inches and is a convenient size to fit pens, pencils and other small trinkets.

+The design is screen printed on thick recycled cotton canvas fabric.
+The fabric is a blend of 65% recycled cotton and 35% recycled post consumer poly.
+The recycled cotton is recuperated from fabric waste generated during the manufacturing process of new clothes, traditionally sent to landfills.
+The recycled poly is derived from 100% recycled PET plastic bottles.

+To give back to the wild places we love, we donate at least 1% of our sales to organizations dedicated to environmental conservation.
+We are proud use recycled and responsibly sourced materials to create our products.
+Made in USA.